iiasa/ece-teaching/message_ix_workshop.rst

 * Brief intro to collaborative model development and continuous integration (GitHub).

-**Section V: Modelling Forum**
+**Section V: Modelling forum**

-In this free-format session, different modeling topics asked by the latest workshop participants will be discussed.
+In this free-format session, different modelling topics asked by the latest workshop participants will be discussed.